oroinc/documentation/dev_guide/web_api/index.rst

     -   **200 OK**—In the response to a successful GET, PATCH or DELETE.

-    -   **201 Created**—In the response to a POST that results in a creation.
+    -   **201 Created**—In the response to a POST that results in creation.
 When this status received, the request body contains the description of the newly created entity in JSON format (similar to regular GET request).

     -   **204 No Content**—In the response to a successful request that won't be returning a body (like a DELETE request)